ghoulcauldron/seamless-yolk/swatch_pipeline_ml/README.md

 ✨ Add Garment Types (#4): A new "Add Type" button allows you to add new garment categories on the fly.

 🖼️ "Zoom to Fit" Preview (#5): You can now press and hold the Tab key to see a scaled-down "zoom to fit" preview of the entire garment.
 Releasing the key restores the full-resolution view.
+NOTE: This is a WIP; currently a tab press merely centers the image in the preview.

 📝 Filename in Title (#6): The current image's filename is now displayed in the window's title bar for easy reference.